dnotq/starterkit/README.md

 The default configuration uses SDL2 and OpenGL3.x for the graphics abstraction layer, and ImGUI for widgets and controls.
 C is the primary language, however since ImGUI is written using some C++ features, a C++ compiler is also required.

 The Starter Kit is deliberately small and does only a minimum amount of setup necessary to get a graphic-capable program up and running.
 A standard event-loop and rendering thread are provided which makes starting a new project very similar to a simple "Hello, World" C program.
-A minimal console is also included, but the rest is up to you.
+A minimal graphical console for text output (currently broken) is also included, but the rest is up to you.

+The base code has some minimal example code for drawing using ImGUI primitives (lines, boxes, etc.), as well as setting up a pair of shaders for direct OpenGL drawing.

 ## Motivation